AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Conclusion and Discussion

 Deformable model and tracking algorithms usually involve multiple steps to automatically or semi-automatically segment aortas or aortic branches from original medical images.
 These approaches have no requirements for large amounts of data, although annotated datasets are still needed for the evaluation.
 Each study may segment different parts of aorta, which poses a problem when evaluating and comparing different approaches.

 With the development of deep learning algorithms, as well as the increasing number of datasets relating to the aorta, deep learning approaches have played a more significant role in the field of aorta segmentation tasks in recent years.
 The main advantages of deep learning approaches are the fully-automatic process and its pixel-wise segmentation performance, which makes it very straightforward to obtain segmentation results.
-However, a well-trained deep learning model needs a large amount of training data, which is relatively hard to obtain in the field of medical imaging.
-To our best knowledge, the datasets that currently exist for aorta segmentation usually only include the main part of the aorta (ascending aorta, aortic arch and part of the abdominal aorta), while other parts of the aorta and aortic branches are ignored.
+However, a well-trained deep learning model needs a large amount of training data, which is relatively hard to obtain in medical imaging.
+To our best knowledge, the datasets that currently exist for aorta segmentation, usually only include the main part of the aorta (ascending aorta, aortic arch and part of the abdominal aorta), while other parts of the aorta and aortic branches are ignored.
 In addition, the training of deep learning models is a time-consuming process, which costs a lot of computing resources.
-Finally, \autoref{tab:aorticPapers} provides a compact overview of the reviewed paper according to which parts of the aortic vessel tree they segmented and if and what kind of disease, like calcification, aneurysm or dissection, was involved in these works.
-It also reveals, that no work targeted the intercostals arteries (label 8 in \autoref{fig:AorticVesselTree}) so far, which makes sense, because in most scans they are too small to be clearly defined from the clinical routine, even manually, according to our medical partner.
+Finally, \autoref{tab:aorticPapers} provides a compact overview of the reviewed papers according to which parts of the aortic vessel tree they segmented, and if and what kind of diseases, like calcification, aneurysm or dissection, was involved in these works.
+It also reveals that no work has targeted the intercostal arteries (label 8 in \autoref{fig:AorticVesselTree}) so far, which makes sense, because in most scans they are too small to be clearly defined, even manually, according to our medical partner.
 Nevertheless, we included them in our aortic vessel tree to be consistent with the original publication ~(\cite{Du_2015}).
-In addition, future scanner generations may visualize them more reliable and recent works are already addressing this issue, in example, for intra-operative guidance during thoracic endovascular repair~(\cite{koutouzi20173d}).
+In addition, future scanner generations may visualize them more reliably, and recent works already address this issue, for example, for intra-operative guidance during thoracic endovascular repair~(\cite{koutouzi20173d}).